SAT-Hadoop/SetupScripts/Packer-buildscripts/central-logging-server/eucalyptus/README.md

 - run packer validte ubuntu-packer.json
 - run packer build ubuntu-packer.json

-the post_install.sh file is where all the customization takes place
+The post_install_eucalyptus.sh file is where all the customization takes place

 note that this config will strip all login access - its only to be prepared for Eucalyptus